HRAMF/chronicles_of_lance_and_loom/campaign_milestones/session_01_to_09.md

 * **Grove of the Blooming Vow:** Reclaimed via reenacted wedding vow.
 Site of Blooming Vow Sigil; Dawnsteel Root recovered.
 * **Grove of the Hollowed Roots:** Arannwe rescued.
 Myth-Broken Seed revealed post-sanctification.
 * **Echo Cradle (beneath Dun-Tharos):** Myth-node sanctified.
 Elowen restored.
 Memory of the Rotting Man's failed ascension uncovered.
-* **Grove of the Everdawn Waltz (formerly Rot-Mother's Womb):** Site of major battle and consecration through re-enacment of rebirth, renewal and hope.
+* **Grove of the Everdawn Waltz (formerly Rot-Mother's Womb):** Site of major battle and consecration through re-enacment of rebirth, renewal and redemption.
 Becomes primary HQ for the party and Aster host.
 * **Observatory:** Site of telescope ritual.
 Entered leyline resonance spontaneously post-ritual.
 * **The Coliseum:** Recently reclaimed and sanctified.
 Site of Tharol's defeat.